EvilBengt/ArduinoAlarmClock/Planning.md

 * Row 1

-  * Q - Quick alarm

-    Shows when quick alarm is active.
+  * Q - Shows when quick alarm is active.

-  * A - ALARMS setting

-    Shows when ALARMS setting is active.
+  * A - Shows when ALARMS setting is active.

 * Row 2